Summer 2018 High School Credit Recovery Briefing

 First, if you have any student enrolled in a credit recovery course that is no longer attending school, inactive, or otherwise not going to finish up, please put in a drop request for those students as soon as possible.
 This action helps the MTDA staff focus our attention on students that are active and attempting to finish up the course.
 If your program ends before the end of our summer availability, please put in a drop request for those students before you close shop for the summer.

 Second, if you have a student that is active and needs extra time to complete the course, you may request an extension until August 3, 2018, our late finish deadline.
 The late finish deadline is designed to account for any circumstance that might have impacted performance in this the course this semester.
-The August 3, 2018 deadline is the final deadline under any circumstances.
+The August 3, 2018 deadline is the final deadline under any circumstances, no exceptions.

 Third, please note that a student must complete the entire course to qualify for credit.
 MTDA teachers or support staff are not able to excuse assignments due to pending deadlines.